Error-Aware Knowledge Distillation via Targeted Revision for Customer-Service Summarization: LLM Fine-Tuning via Targeted Error-Correction

-We processed all 20,000 training samples across both channels using a cascading sequence of error-correction prompts.
-For BotChat summaries, corrections were first applied to remove $sentiment\_inferred\_frustrated$, followed by $unn\_content\_requests\_agent$.
-For WebForm summaries, corrections began with $unn\_content\_webform\_email\_copy$.
-Subsequently, the prompt addressing $unn\_content\_redundant$ was applied to both channels, under the assumption that increased conciseness would benefit both datasets.
-We denote the dataset prior to applying the $unn\_content\_redundant$ fix as revision version 1 (r1), and the dataset after applying this correction as revision version 2 (r2).
+We processed all 40,000 training samples across the four channels using a cascading sequence of error-correction prompts.
+Each prompt was designed to correct a specific error type, and the prompts were applied sequentially, with the \texttt{unn\_content\_redundant} correction applied as the final step for all channels.
+We denote the dataset prior to applying the \texttt{unn\_content\_redundant} correction as revision version 1 (r1), and the dataset after this correction as revision version 2 (r2).
+The correction prompts corresponding to each error type are shown in Figure~\ref{fig:error_correction_prompts} (Appendix).

+Notably, the prompt targeting \texttt{sentiment\_inferred\_frustrated} was intentionally designed to remove all sentiment-related content rather than only inferred frustration.
+This broader removal does not adversely affect summary quality, as sentiment information is considered non-essential under our evaluation criteria (Section~\ref{sec:eval_criteria}).

+We employed Llama 3.1 70B as the editor LLM for performing these error corrections.
+Being an open-source model, Llama 3.1 70B provides reduced privacy risks.